 - We can configure different service mesh based on their configurations and performs actions such as deploy, design, and explore all of the capabilities of service mesh via a rich schema with a live preview.

-The Visualizer Mode examine a visual topology of Kubernetes cluster and its services.
+MeshMap Visualizer Mode allows you to examines a visual topology of Kubernetes cluster and its services.
 View and search log streams from your pod's containers.
 Connect an interactive terminal to instances of your containers.

 To Lee's demo, Nic also added in the context of developer experience that MeshMap also makes it easy to do the job and with Meshery extension it makes it super easy to write and configure code without being worried for the developer environment.